JoshuaFox/JoshuaFox.github.io/publications.md

 > How to integrate your solution into Google Marketplace.

 ---
-• "Growing NLP to production: Cloud MLOps for speed and efficiency"
+• "Growing NLP to production: Cloud MLOps for speed and efficiency", Israel NLP Meetup at Microsoft
 > How to scale up your ML processes as you go from university to “garage” to hypergrowth.

 ---
 •  "No WAFs: Don’t use a Web Application Firewall, and when you should, anyway" (Conference Talk). ([Video](https://www.youtube.com/watch?v=0Rk7koWsX4I&list=PLMM5_63TOT9BZZ5HCeTTg_GVJFny3jwBw&index=13)).
-Bsides Strasbourg; also at Conf42L ([Video](https://www.youtube.com/watch?v=XQywClfDEJw) )
+Bsides Strasbourg; also at L ([Video](https://www.youtube.com/watch?v=XQywClfDEJw) )
 >  WAFs look like a quick-fix for security problems, but generally lead to worse security.
 Yet sometimes they are needed.
 This article sorts that out.

 ---